egesamichael/QuizzApp/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Quizzy

-> One paragraph statement about the project.
+> A Quiz app that loads questions from the open trivia db API and uses event listeners to capture the users answers to them.

 ![screenshot](./app_screenshot.png)